LGBTQ rights in Turkey: LGBTQ civil rights organisations

+The EU says that civil society organisations are administratively harassed and prosecuted.
 The major LGBTQ community-based civil rights organisation is KAOS GL, established in 1994 in Ankara by students including Yasemin Öz.
-Lambdaistanbul, a member of ILGA-Europe, established in 1993 in Istanbul, was sued on the charges of acting against public morality.
+Lambda Istanbul, a member of ILGA-Europe, established in 1993 in Istanbul, was sued on the charges of acting against public morality.
 The prosecution argued that its name and activities were "against the law and morality."
 That ruling, sharply criticised by Human Rights Watch, was finally overturned by the country's Supreme Court of Appeal on 22 January 2009.